 When cutting or replacing links for a new chain, it will be difficult to come up with an accurate measurement as its stretchy material feature will cause err on the sizing.
 However, you can count the drive links instead, and consider both the pitch and the gauge.

 These numbers are often indicated in the bar and this will be your basis for finding the right chain length for your machine.
+Additionally, you can use this identification chart for chainsaw chains to determine the appropriate length for your machine.

 Safety Tips and Reminders